Population Genetic Screening Show to Efficiently Identify Increased Risk for Inherited Disease

 Helix is the leading population genomics company operating at the intersection of clinical care, research, and genomics.
 Its end-to-end platform enables health systems, life sciences companies, and payers to advance genomic research and accelerate the integration of genomic data into clinical care.
 Powered by one of the world's largest CLIA / CAP next-generation sequencing labs and its proprietary Exome+Ⓡ assay, Helix supports all aspects of population genomics including recruitment and engagement, clinically actionable disease screening, return of results, and basic and translational research.
 In response to the COVID-19 public health crisis, Helix has launched a sensitive and scalable end-to-end COVID-19 test system to meet the needs of health systems, employers, governments, and other organizations across the country.
 Learn more at www.helix.com.

-Presented by the Desert Research Institute and Renown Health, DANA will help people learn more about the Healthy Nevada...Read More
+Presented by the Desert Research Institute and Renown Health, DANA will help people learn more about the Healthy Nevada Project® and their own unique, genetic health traits What is the Healthy Nevada Project®?
+What are the benefits of...Read More

 Renown Pharmacy Introduces New Program, Delivering Medications to Patients as They Leave the HospitalRenown's Medications to Go program offers time-savings and convenience for patients and their families.
-It can be...Read More
+It can be difficult leaving the hospital after a stay.
+Learning and understanding detailed care instructions and settling in to a new...Read More